epfl-si/jahiap/README.md

 The `make` command does a few things for you :

-* unzip a Jahia file
+* crawl one or many Jahia zip file
+* unzip it
 * parse it
 * export its content
 * run a nginx docker image to serve the exported content